Utah Administrative Code

 (1) A provisional license is an initial license issued to an applicant for a probationary period of six months.

-(b) A provisional license is nonrenewable.
+(3) A provisional license is nonrenewable.
 The Department may issue a provisional license for no longer than six months.
-It may issue no more than one provisional license to any health facility in any 12-month period.

 (1) A conditional license is a remedial license issued to a licensee if there is a determination of substandard quality of care, immediate jeopardy or a pattern of violations which would result in a ban on admissions at the facility or if the licensee is found to have: